wp-plugins/killer-further-reading/readme.txt

 Other further reading plugins just show the best or most popular articles based on tag or category of the article you are currently on but that may not always be the best content of the blog.
 So if you have a better article from other category but is one of the best resource of your blog, it makes much more sense to be showing that content rather.
 The killer part helps avoiding the content that is already viewed once and so you can suggest more and more of your best content as the process of reading continues.

+For any suggestion or improvement you want in the plugin, you can always let me know on my blog <a href="http://imtips.co/killer-further-reading.html">here</a>.

 == Installation ==

 Please Follow the exact Steps to install and activate this plugin.